 Filing a VA disability claim lets the VA know you have a health condition which is a result of serving in the military.
-The VA gives you a rating decision on one or more conditions, depending on the strength of evidence that is presented.
+The Department of Veterans Affairs gives you a rating decision on one or more conditions, depending on the strength of evidence that is presented.

-The VA exists to serve ALL veterans.
+The VA exists to serve ALL Veterans.
 You owe it to yourself to seek the benefits you have earned and are entitled to through your service.
-Don’t be fooled by VA disability myths and get the knowledge you need to ensure the maximum benefit from the VA today!
+Don’t be fooled by disability myths.
+Get the knowledge you need to ensure the maximum benefit from the VA today!

 You can file your disability claim at any time after your service.
 People wait to file their claim for various reasons, but there’s no deadline for submitting a claim.
 Typically, it’s easier to file a claim shortly after your time in the military has come to an end.
 However, certain conditions may not occur until years after leaving military service.
 Therefore, it is never too late to file a claim or seek an increase in your rating.

 VA Disability compensation will reduce my retirement pay.

 This is true for a retiree with a VA disability rating of 40% or lower.
 The VA will reduce a military retiree’s retirement dollar-by-dollar based on the amount of disability compensation they receive from the VA.
 Wonder why?
 It’s because veterans “waive” their retirement pay to receive VA compensation.

 Retirees with a rating of 50% or higher are eligible to receive Concurrent Retirement and Disability Payments (CRDP).
 CRDP awards Veterans their full military retirement pay, in addition to full VA Disability compensation payment.

 If I receive a 0% disability rating for a condition, I won’t receive payment.